a woman’s foot

 feat.
 Olympian Colleen Quigley, advocate Mirna Valerio, Paraolympian Kadeena Cox, world champion Jasmine Blocker, world champion Changning Zhang and a bunch of real badass female runners.

 To articulate lululemon’s thoughtfulness for the female runner in motion we created a visually artful and poetic love letter to a woman’s foot.
 This direction is crafted to portray the raw feeling of running in shoes that finally fit like they’re supposed to.
-Alongside a talented group of artists, we set out to create a diverse world of a woman’s body, designed typography that felt alive and created a nuanced sound design that mimics the imperfect cadence and rhythm of running.

 While the anthem speaks to the collective woman’s experience, we created bespoke films for each of our ambassadors.
 We intereviewed every woman to understand her relationship with running and her feet.
 Their words inspired the writing and visual elements of their vignettes, making each one deeply personal and, most importantly, true.